pmetzger/simh-docs/docs/ka10_doc.md

 formats, SIMH, `DBD9` and `DLD9`.
 The later two are for compatibility with other simulators.

-Each individual disk drive support several options: `DPA` used as an example.
+Each individual disk drive supports several options: `DPA` is used as an example.

 |                 |                                 |
 |-----------------|---------------------------------|